 - apply to scalp

-- leave on hair at least 12 hours
+- leave on hair for at least 12 hours

 You can repeat the process as necessary to control a lice outbreak.
 Wrapping the hair while the mixture remains on is beneficial.
 Especially if doing an overnight treatment, this will keep bedding from being oil stained.

-If you are experiencing a low grad fever try adding a few drops of oil to a compress.
-Lay the compress across your forehead, a cool compress is best.
+If you are experiencing a low-grade fever, try adding a few drops of oil to a compress.
+Lay the compress across your forehead; a cool compress is best.
 Be sure if your fever is high and you cannot seem to get it under control that you seek medical attention if warranted.

-At home I generally try home remedies for fever reduction.
-We as parents can often overload clinics and doctors offices for low grade fevers.
+At home, I generally try home remedies for fever reduction.
+As parents, we can often overload clinics and doctors' offices with low-grade fevers.
 Fevers are actually natural and serve a purpose.

 A good rule of thumb for visiting the doctor for fevers is:

 - If a fever is 103°F or higher.